brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 13 &mdash; The Metropolis-Hastings Algorithm

 * Tuesday, Dec.
 3 &mdash; Study Chapter 15 to p.
-235 on Metropolis-Hastings &mdash; You can also study my handout, [Monte Carlo Methods - Why Do They Work?](./resources/MonteCarloMethodsWhyDoTheyWork.nb.pdf), which is in your file folders &mdash; There is no Problem Set for Tuesday
+235 on Metropolis-Hastings &mdash;
 * Friday, Dec.
 6 &mdash; This is a good time to re-read Chapter 15 to p.
-229  &mdash; More directions for Friday are in the [Assignment for Friday](./assignments/AssignmentFor2024-12-06.nb.pdf) &mdash; Once we are satisfied that we understand Metropolis-Hastings, I will start Gibbs sampling
+229  &mdash; More directions for Friday are in the [Assignment for Friday](./assignments/AssignmentFor2024-12-06.nb.pdf) &mdash; See also [Monte Carlo Methods - Why Do They Work? - Part II](./resources/MonteCarloMethodsWhyDoTheyWork-II.nb.pdf) &mdash; Once we are satisfied that we understand Metropolis-Hastings, I will start Gibbs sampling

 ### Week 14 &mdash; The Gibbs Sampling Algorithm &mdash; Exam 3